top of page

 Behavior Therapy

-We are not accepting new clients for behavior therapy services at this time.
+We are not accepting new clients for behavior therapy services.

-Health and Safety: We are open for telehealth and medically necessary in-person services, following health and safety precautions, including mask wearing, physical distancing, and frequent sanitizing.
-You may also read our health and safety guidelines.
-All our clinical staff are fully vaccinated.
+Health and Safety: We are open for telehealth and medically necessary in-person services, following health and safety guidelines.
+All of our clinical staff are fully vaccinated.

 boy-happy-play-mom-affection.jpg